 You must still tell us about any changes relating to non-dependants.
-For further advice please contact the Customer Services Team.

 Can I get any additional help?

-If you are getting Housing Benefit and/or Council Tax Support but still find it difficult to pay your rent and/or council tax, you may be able to get extra help towards your housing costs in the form of a Discretionary Housing Payment (DHP).
+If you're getting Housing Benefit and/or Council Tax Support but still find it difficult to pay your rent and/or council tax, you may be able to get extra help towards your housing costs in the form of a Discretionary Housing Payment (DHP).
 These are not benefit payments, but are paid in addition to your benefit and are based on your circumstances.

 You can only apply for a DHP if you are already receiving Housing Benefit and/or Council Tax Support and that benefit does not cover the full amount of rent or council tax liability.

 DHPs cannot pay for the services included in your rent like fuel, water, electricity, or arrears of rent and council tax.

 We use discretion in awarding DHPs, as the money available for these is limited.
 They are only awarded where we feel there is genuine need.
 DHPs should not be relied upon as a permanent solution to your shortfall in income.

 Click here to complete a Discretionary Housing Payment Form.